 Please join us at the Sunset with our rock roll brethren Death By Steamship and Whiskey Radio as we debut the single “All Over and Under the Rhine” for you.

-We spent a productive day at Egg Studios recording the single and B-side for our upcoming full length.
-The A-side is the bluesy “All Over And Under The Rhine”, featuring the gold tone growl of Eric Patten’s saxophone and the soulful, smokey back-up vocals of Kelly Young.
-The B-side is a spoken word piece you might remember from when we first began playing shows, a heavy track titled “Klinik”.
+We spent a productive day at Egg Studios recording a single and B-side for our upcoming full length, and even got a few friends in on the action.
+The A-side, ”All Over And Under The Rhine”, features Eric Patten’s gold tone growl on sax and Kelly Young belting out some “doo wops” and “Yeah yeah yeahs!”
+The B-side is an oldie of ours, a heavy spoken word piece titled “Klinik”.

-We’ll be back at Egg Studios in January 2014 to record the rest of the new album:
+We can’t wait to get back to Egg Studios February 2014 to record the rest of the new album:

 1. I Already Know How This Ends